UT-CHG/PolyADCIRC/doc/running_on_lonestar.rst

 ``examples/submission_script.sub``.
-To run on Stampede you will need to rewrite the ``qsub`` script as a ``sbatch`` submission script and modify the the requested nodes as Stampede has a different number of cores per node than Lonestar.
+To run on Stampede you will need to rewrite the ``qsub`` script as a ``sbatch`` submission script and modify the the requested nodes as Stampede has a different number of cores per node than Stampede.
 These types of python scripts create a lot of hostfiles in your ``$HOME\.sge`` (``$HOME\.slurm``) so you should schedule a cron tab that periodially wipes old files.
 You should copy any scripts you wish to modify and run into a separate folder